✦ Scandinavian-inspired design, curated for modern living

 compact cooling solution option

 The Amazon Basics 5000-BTU Window Air Conditioner suits small rooms up to 150 square feet.
-You get cooling plus fan-only operation, and it also offers dehumidifying when you need it.
+You get cooling plus fan-only operation, and it may also remove some moisture while cooling.
 The 7 settings, 2-speed airflow, and 2-way direction control let you fine-tune comfort.
 It fits standard 23- to 36-inch windows, and the included kit makes installation straightforward with basic tools.
 You’ll appreciate the washable filter, low 56 dB noise, and efficient 115-volt, 450-watt performance.
 Mechanical buttons keep use simple, and the 35.27-pound unit includes warranty support.

-Best For: Small-room users who want an affordable, easy-to-install window AC with simple controls, dehumidifying support, and quiet operation.
+Best For: Small-room users who want an affordable, easy-to-install window AC with simple controls and quiet operation.

 Pros: